If you have been discriminated against because of a disability we are can advise and support you.

-We are experts in advising on disability discrimination.
 We have a specialist team of employment

 solicitors have unrivalled experience in bringing disability discrimination claims in many other areas of life.